BrunoZell/CollectiveIntelligence/litepaper.md

 Evaluate wants continuously on all observations as a measure for economic health.
 Fulfilled wants are indicators of realized value.

 ## Coordination Markets

+Each voluntary participant of coordination markets creates a permissionless account.
+Each account automatically keeps track of: wants, commitments, action traces, balances, resource consumption

 - Measure historic fulfillment of wants[+domains] on observations (realized value)
 - Estimate future fulfillment of wants[+domains] on latest observations (expected value).
 Estimation of EV is subject to the domains used for reasoning and assumptions about who will do what.